moazzemhossainnahid/moazzemhossainnahid/README.md

- I am an undergraduate student at East-West University's Department of Computer Science and Engineering, as well as an undergraduate teaching assistant.
-As a technology geek, I am dedicated to learning new technologies and putting them to use to tackle difficult challenges.
-I'm also a Front End Web Developer who is obsessed with creating error-free websites.
-I'm passionate about learning and sharing what I've learned with as many people as possible.
-I enjoy solving challenges in the real world.
-I am strategic and goal-oriented, and I constantly work for a common goal.
-I take pride in producing high-quality work and keeping effective communication.
+In the early stage, I started my career as a Marketing Officer and then rapidly moved into Web Design & Development.

+I Have Completed Web Design Course from Robi 10 Minute School.
+Currently Completed Web Development Course From Programming Hero as Front-End Web Developer.
+And won a reward (SCIC selection) from the Programming Hero for my Better Performance.

+I enjoy when completed a project and I work hard to reach the destination.
+I love team leading, project management, problem-solving, and of course strategic decision-making!
+I'm a big fan of taking ownership and exploring technical and business challenges to achieve the best output.
+I consider myself As a fully dedicated, dynamic, punctual, efficient, quick responder, and also very convivial.

 Contact Me at: moazzemhossainnahid@gmail.com

 ## 👓 Here's some fun facts about me:

 - ✨ Front-end developer with 1.5 years + front end experience.
 - 🔭 I’m currently working on [Online Bank BD](https://online-money-bd.netlify.app/)
 - ⚡️ I am capable to solve working problems.
 - 💫 Passionate about learning & development to reach the target.
 - 🔥 Eager to tackle more complex problems and continue to find ways to maximize user efficiency.
 - 🚀 My next mission is how to become a Mern-stack Developer.
 - 💥 I would love to build some Giant Website which will shine myself.
 - 📫  How to reach me: https://developer-nahid.web.app.
 - ⚡ Fun

 #### :muscle: Things I am challenging myself with: